MaselLab/ProteinEvolution/Figures/README.md

 ## PlotMetrics_GenerateSlopes_MetricsVsAge.py

-This script is a beast of a script that can do a *lot* and is replacing several disjoint scripts.
+This is a behemoth of a script that can do a *lot* and is replacing several disjoint scripts.

 Author : Sara Willis
 Date   : March 20, 2019